abixen/abixen-platform/README.md

 ![IDEA install](documentation/idea_install.png)

 Maven should download all required dependencies, both java libraries and using Maven Frontend Plugin trigger the bower ones downloading process.
-Temporary there is an test issue, that is why the skip tests is needed.
-The issue will be fixed.

 ##Run particular microservices